 - Urban Parks – Manager

-Students pursuing a minor in Plant Health must be admitted to the Faculty of Science & Horticulture.
+Students pursuing a Minor in Plant Health must be admitted to KPU for undergraduate studies.

 The Minor in Plant Health requires completion of eighteen (18) area specific credits, including six (6) lower-division credits and twelve (12) upper-division credits.